rafaelmontas/rafaelmontas.github.io/_posts/2024-02-14-rails-swarm-hetzner.md

 >> Docker version 25.0.1, build 29cf629
 ```

-## Adding firewalls to both servers
+## Adding a firewall to both servers

-Now, let's create our firewalls for the server and database.
-We will create the firewall for the web server
+Now, let's create our firewall for the servers.
+We will create the firewall, add inbound
-first, add inbound rules, and then apply it to the server.
+rules, and then apply it to both servers.

 ```bash
 # Create the firewall